Last updated on March 6, 2026.

 Apply Now

-• Two-year fulltime program for dentists without an MPH or equivalent.
+• Two-year fulltime program for dentists without an MPH or equivalent degree.

-The residency program in dental public health is accredited by the Commission on Dental Accreditation without any reporting requirements.
-The program is administered by an experienced program director and a cadre of experienced faculty members.
-The training program will be tailored to meet each individual resident’s career goals and will include didactic curriculum and practical/field experiences in: 1) research, 2) public health administration, and 3) teaching.
-The didactic instruction for the residency program will encompass competencies of the ABDPH and will include concepts such as population health, cultural competency, social determinants, and health literacy.
-The primary training site is the Case Western Reserve University (CWRU) School of Dental Medicine, which is located in a brand new Health Education Campus building (http://hec.case.edu/about-the-campus/).
+The residency program in dental public health at CWRU is accredited by the Commission on Dental Accreditation without any reporting requirements, and it is administered by an experienced program director and qualified faculty members.
+The training program will be tailored to meet each individual resident’s career goals and will include didactic curriculum and practical/field experiences in: 1) research, 2) public health administration, and/or 3) teaching.
+Didactic component of the residency program encompasses the American Board of Dental Public Health's competencies and includes concepts such as oral epidemiology, population health, research methods, oral health literacy, etc. The primary training site is the CWRU-School of Dental Medicine located in the new Health Education Campus: http://hec.case.edu

 Program Information